pinpoint-positioning/Pinpoint-iOS-SDK/README.md

 Make sure to use the corresponding tag (e.g. 12.1.0) when adding this package to your project,

-## Usage
+## Getting Started

-To use the `Pinpoint iOS SDK`  in your iOS project, follow the steps below..
+To use the `Pinpoint iOS SDK`  in your iOS project, follow the steps below.

-The provided demo app is this repo can be used as an implementation example for the SDK.
+We strongly recommend to use the included [Sample App]("https://github.com/pinpoint-positioning/Pinpoint-iOS-SDK/tree/main/PinpointSampleApp") as implementation reference.

 The usage examples below can be found in `PositionProvider.swift` inside the demo app.